MahouTn/AWS-3-tier-Terraform-Homelab/README.md

 The architecture is divided into three logical tiers, each residing in private or public subnets and secured by dedicated Security Groups (SGs).

-1. Web Tier (Public): Hosts the Application Load Balancer (ALB) and public-facing network components.
-The ALB routes traffic to the Web Servers in the Application Tier.
+1. Web/Public Tier: Contains the Application Load Balancer (ALB) which routes external HTTPS/HTTP traffic to the private application servers.
+It also includes a    Bastion Host for secure, controlled management access.

-2. Application Tier (Private): Contains the EC2 instances running the application logic (e.g., Python, Node.js, Java).
-These instances can only be accessed via the ALB or Bastion host for security.
+2. Application Tier (Private): Contains EC2 instances (running a mock Nginx app via user_data).
+Instances have no public IP and are only accessible via the ALB or the Bastion Host.

-3. Database Tier (Private): Hosts the Amazon RDS instance (or similar managed database).
-This tier has no direct public internet access, ensuring maximum security for data.
+3. Database Tier (Private): Hosts the Amazon RDS instance (or mock DB), isolated in private subnets with restricted access only from the Application Tier.

 ### 🛠️ Technologies Used
 Terraform: Infrastructure as Code (IaC) for resource orchestration.